google-ai-edge/mediapipe-samples/examples/llm_inference/android/README.md

 ### Models used

-You can download one of the [compatible models](https://developers.google.com/mediapipe/solutions/genai/llm_inference#models).
+You can download compatible models from [LiteRT on Hugging Face](https://huggingface.co/litert-community), e.g. [deepseek_q8_ekv1280.task](https://huggingface.co/litert-community/DeepSeek-R1-Distill-Qwen-1.5B/resolve/main/deepseek_q8_ekv1280.task?download=true) for DeepSeek model.

-Once you download it, place it under the path defined as MODEL_PATH in InferenceModel on the Android device (eg. /data/local/tmp/llm/model.bin).
+Once you download it, place it under the path defined as `Model.path` in `Model.kt` on the Android device (eg. /data/local/tmp/llm/model.bin).

 The easiest way to do that would be to use Android Studio's [Device Explorer](https://developer.android.com/studio/debug/device-file-explorer).